datagen24/dshield-mcp/README.md

 - The system will log a warning
 - The original `op://` URL will be used as-is
 - This prevents application crashes if 1Password is unavailable

+### Transports and OS Targets

+- Default: STDIO (analyst workstations)
+- Advanced: TCP server and TUI
+- TCP targets: macOS hosts and Red Hat UBI-based container (planned; container support will be finalized in a future iteration)

 ### DShield Elasticsearch Indices